-- One American Literature Survey Engl 294 or Engl 295 (two courses are recommended) - British Literature Survey Engl 290 - British Literature Survey Engl 291 - English 302: Literary Theory (To be taken in the junior year.
-Students in the pre-professional track may substitute any course in rhetoric, linguistics, or writing) - At least one course in grammar, linguistics, or rhetoric. - At least one course in Shakespeare, Chaucer, or Milton. - Engl 411: Major American Writers - Engl 412: Major British Writers
+- One World Literature Survey Engl 292 or Engl 293 (two courses recommended) - English 302: Literary Theory (To be taken in the junior year.
+Students in the pre-professional track may substitute any course in rhetoric, linguistics, or writing) - At least one course in grammar, linguistics, or rhetoric. - At least one course in Shakespeare, Chaucer, or Milton. - Engl 411 Major American Writers - Engl 412 Major British Writers